Ghana: President Nana Akufo-Addo wins election | DW | 09.12.2020

 The incumbent Ghanaian president Akufo-Addo has held on to power following the release of official results.
 Tensions are rising in the normally peaceful country as his opponent calls foul play.

-The 76-year-old Akufo-Addo from the center-right New Patriotic Party (NPP) beat his opponent and predecessor of the center-left National Democratic Congress (NDC) with 51.59% of the vote.
+The 76-year-old Akufo-Addo from the center-right New Patriotic Party (NPP) beat his opponent and predecessor John Dramani Mahama of the center-left National Democratic Congress (NDC) with 51.59% of the vote.
 It is expected that this will be his second and final term in accordance with the Ghanaian constitution.

 More than 13 million ballots were cast out of a total electorate of 17 million and across 38,000 polling stations throughout the country.
 Voters also chose 275 lawmakers for the national parliament.